johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/ComponentsStarterKit.md

   written by the editor.

-  The recommendation is the content editor can set the meta data per page, but the site-level meta is not exposed to content editor for modication.
+  The recommendation is the content editor can set the meta data per page, but the site-level meta is not exposed to content editor for modification.
 The reason being the site-level meta data is set once per site on the site build and changes very infrequently to never, so there is little need to allow a content editor to change this data.